Military Bankruptcy Attorney in Killeen and Fort Hood

 Erin is proud of the thousands of successful bankruptcy cases she has filed for military members ─ both active duty and veterans.
 Qualifying for a Chapter 7 bankruptcy can be tricky.
 Let Erin advise you on how to successfully make those laws work for you.

 A bankruptcy offers a wide range of automatic protections that kick in when you file your bankruptcy case.
 In a bankruptcy case, it’s important to know that debt owed to AAFES and Military Star is dischargeable and garnishments by these creditors are stopped automatically when your case is filed.

-When we file your bankruptcy case, it automatically stays debt collection from creditors as well as involuntary allotments initiated by AAFES or Military Star.
-A bankruptcy can be a powerful tool for protecting yourself from creditors and garnishments.
+When Erin files your bankruptcy case, it automatically stays debt collection from creditors as well as involuntary allotments initiated by AAFES or Military Star.
+Bankruptcy can be a powerful tool for protecting yourself from creditors and garnishments.
 If you’re considering a possible bankruptcy case filing, call Erin B. Shank today and let her experience work for you to help you find a solution to your financial problems.

 How Bankruptcy Can Affect Security Clearance

 One way that military bankruptcies differ from civilian bankruptcies is how bankruptcy can affect your security clearance.
 Whether a bankruptcy will affect your security clearance will depend on the unique factors of your case.
-If you have questions about your clearance and bankruptcy, speak with Erin B. Shank, a military bankruptcy attorney in Killeen, Fort Hood and Central Texas.
+If you have questions about your clearance and bankruptcy, speak with Erin B. Shank, a military bankruptcy attorney in Killeen and Fort Hood.

 Bankruptcy Considerations for Disabled Veterans

 Disabled veterans’ VA Disability income is automatically exempt from a Means Test.
 Texas has such strong exemption laws that it is very rare for clients to be concerned about losing assets when they file their bankruptcy case.

 Get Help from Our Killeen and Fort Hood Military Bankruptcy Attorney